The following policy is approved by Isle of Man Social Services.

 6. Reporting an incident

-All incidents must be reported to a site manager immediately: TOMMY HARRISON or GRAEME BROOKS
+All incidents must be reported to a Site Manager or Office Manager immediately: TOMMY HARRISON or RUTH WALKER

 This will be reported to Tommy Harrison – Child Protection Officer for Firestarter

 Any serious child protection issues will be reported to Social Services, who are the lead agency in any Child Protection issues.